mjpalmowski/CAN-BUS-control-R4875G1-with-ESPHome-and-MQTT/README.md

 ## 🔋 Soft-Charge [Staged Charging]  (NEW)

-A built-in state machine that **automatically steps the charger down through up to four current levels as the battery approaches full**, preventing sudden BMS disconnects caused by cell imbalance and giving the cells ample time to top-balance.

-### Why you want it
 * **No more “BMS high-current disconnect” surprises** – the charger eases back smoothly instead of hitting the BMS cut-off when a single cell goes over-voltage.
 * **Adjustable balance phase** – set both the *current* and the *duration* of the final stage to match your pack’s balancing capability.
 * **Auto-hibernate** – the charger switches off automatically once the balancing period has finished.